ehmicky/modern-errors/docs/plugins.md

 ## TypeScript

-Any plugin's TypeScript types are automatically exposed to its users.
+Any plugin's types are automatically exposed to its TypeScript users.
-`modern-errors` [exported types](typescript.md#wide-types) can be used when typing plugins.

 ### `getOptions`